Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion

-Recent works propose various deep neural network (DNN) coverage criteria to assess DNN test inputs and steer input mutations.
-Coverage is usually defined as the number of neurons whose outputs fall within certain ranges, and the range specifications distinguish these criteria.
-Despite the fact that a DNN is seen as a network of neurons with topological connections, its data and control flows are often constant when given diverse inputs.
-Observing the outputs of neurons alone is insufficient to define the behaviors of DNNs.
-As a result, recent research indicates that there is little correlation between the quality of test suites and neuron coverage criteria.
+Various deep neural network (DNN) coverage criteria have been proposed to assess DNN test inputs and steer input mutations.
+The coverage is characterized via neurons having certain outputs, or the discrepancy between neuron outputs.
+Nevertheless, recent research indicates that neuron coverage criteria show little correlation with test suite quality.

-In general, DNNs approximate distributions, by incorporating hierarchical layers and neurons, in order to make decisions based on observed inputs.
-Thus, this work champions to deduce the behavior of a DNN from its approximate distributions.
-Accordingly, a test suite should be assessed from its induced neuron and layer output distributions.
-Meanwhile, to fully examine DNN behaviors, input mutation in typical DNN testing should be directed toward diversifying the approximated distributions.
+In general, DNNs approximate \textit{distributions}, by incorporating hierarchical layers, to make predictions for inputs.
+Thus, we champion to deduce DNN behaviors based on its approximated distributions from a \textit{layer} perspective.
+A test suite should be assessed using its induced layer output distributions.
+Accordingly, to fully examine DNN behaviors, input mutation should be directed toward diversifying the approximated distributions.

-This paper summarizes eight design requirements for DNN testing criteria, taking into account distribution properties and practical concerns.
-We then propose a new criterion, \nac, that satisfies all of these design requirements. \nac\ treats a single DNN layer as the basic computational unit (rather than a single neuron) and captures four critical features of neuron output distributions.
-Thus, \nac\ is denoted as \textsc{NeuraL Coverage}, which more accurately describes how neural networks comprehend inputs via approximated distributions rather than neurons.
-We demonstrate that \nac\ is significantly correlated with the diversity of a test suite across a number of tasks (classification and generation) and data formats (image and text).
+This paper summarizes eight design requirements for DNN coverage criteria, taking into account distribution properties and practical concerns.
+We then propose a new criterion, \textsc{NeuraL Coverage} (\tool), that satisfies all design requirements. \tool\ treats a single DNN layer as the basic computational unit (rather than a single neuron) and captures four critical properties of neuron output distributions.
+Thus, \tool\ accurately describes how DNNs comprehend inputs via approximated distributions.
+We demonstrate that \tool\ is significantly correlated with the diversity of a test suite across a number of tasks (classification and generation) and data formats (image and text).
 Its capacity to discover DNN prediction errors is promising.
-Test input mutation guided by \nac\ result in a greater quality and diversity of exposed erroneous behaviors.
+Test input mutation guided by \tool\ results in a greater quality and diversity of exposed erroneous behaviors.